Grafted

 Ephesians 4:30 “And grieve not the Holy Spirit of God, whereby ye are sealed unto the day of redemption.”

 After being grafted in to the vine, or after we are born again, the Father understands we still have this old flesh to contend with.
 So little by little, day by day, he cuts away that old variety or nature as we draw strength from the Vine/Christ.
 He doesn’t expect us to just change in one day and start to produce fruit.
 Just like a new born babe we must get nourishment and learn day by day.
 God in his infinite mercies is so patient with us and he helps us move along in this journey.
 Just like the grafted stem, day by day we draw strength and we learn.
-Slowly, but surely over time we grow to the main vine and being to mature and be strong enough to bear fruit.
-Being connected to the main vine it can grow to produce much fruit where as before it was unable.
+Slowly but surely over time, we grow to the main vine, and we grow into mature branches, that are strong enough to bear fruit.
+Like the grafted stem, now that we are connected to the main vine we can grow to produce much fruit where as before, alone we were unable.
 He chips away the old nature in us so that one day, the new completely takes over and we will be just like the Vine!
 GLORY!

 Romans 8:10 “And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.”